mjoblin/vibin/README.md

 pip install .
 ```

-Note: If `.\venv-vibin\Scripts\Activate` results in an error about running scripts being disabled,
+**Note:** If `.\venv-vibin\Scripts\Activate` returns an error about script execution being disabled,
-you need to enable script execution on your system.
-To do this, start PowerShell as an administrator
+then you need to enable script execution on your system.
+To do this, start PowerShell as an
-(right-click the PowerShell application icon and choose "Run as administrator", then run the command
+administrator (right-click the PowerShell application icon and choose "Run as administrator"), then
-`Set-ExecutionPolicy RemoteSigned`.
-Then try the `.\venv-vibin\Scripts\Activate` step again).
+run the command `Set-ExecutionPolicy RemoteSigned`.
+Then retry the `.\venv-vibin\Scripts\Activate`
+step.

-### Use `vibin` to install the Web browser UI
+### 2. Use `vibin` to install the Web browser UI

 ```
 vibin installui
 ```

-### Start the `vibin` server
+### 3. Start the `vibin` server

 ```
 vibin serve